This DLI field is required by the Adobe Sign Integration, but must be created manually

 NOTE: If you want to run this on more than one Record Type, e.g. Orders and Contracts, then you can simply uninstall the plugin (this does not remove anything), and install it again, selecting the relevant Record Type.

 You will then need to supply the plugin with your Adobe Sign Integration Key.
 This can be found by going to the API section of your Adobe Sign Account, and is called ‘API key’.
+If you cannot see this, you will need to contact Adobe Sign to ask them to turn the API Key section on.

 If your PDF template has been customised to include data fields that will be completed by a customer and then mapped into Workbooks, please set the 'Enable PDF Data Retrieval' field to 'Yes'.
 Please see the Enable PDF Data Retrieval section below for more information.